 Flexible Seating: For adapting to students’ individual needs.

 With flexible seating, traditional seating charts are replaced with seating arrangements that allow the students to sit where they choose.
-Sometimes, if space or budget allows, there are a variety of seating options such as couches, bean bag chairs, carpets, and pods.
+Sometimes, if classroom space or budget allows, there are a variety of seating options such as couches, bean bag chairs, carpets, and pods.
 And sometimes, “seating” isn’t even the best option for a student.
-Pathway 2 Success, a big proponent of flexible seating, acknowledges that different learners may need something different sometimes — and that’s okay.
-“If a student learns best standing at a table or sitting on one side of the room, we as educators should make it happen.
-Small accommodations and supports can go a long way in helping all learners be successful.”
+Flexible seating acknowledges that different learners may need something different sometimes, like standing at a table or sitting in a bean bag chair on one side of the room.

 Of course, flexible seating isn’t for every teacher — or for every student.
 “Every year, we have students in our class who find a great deal of comfort in knowing they have a desk with their name on it: a place where they can sit consistently day-to-day,” says Core Inspiration by Laura Santos.
 Laura recommends providing a “home base” for each student and offering flexible seating options around the room that students can use at any time they’d like.
 She believes this approach can increase student focus, comfort, collaboration, and excitement for learning.